tugbaot/simple-iptv/README.md

 # pick any from the list below or make you're own
 star_empty_color = #777777
 # the color of the empty favourites star icon
+flat_buttons = True
+# whether the buttons have border or not (if true, they're flat & higlight on hover)
 row_height = 24
 # for the spacing between playlist items
 app_font = Century Gothic